-San Diego Zoo Banquet Chef
+San Diego Zoo Executive Chef

 Without even realizing it at the time, Carissa’s love affair with food was sparked as a child growing up on a small dairy farm in South-Central Washington State.
 After graduating from the University of Washington with a bachelor’s degree in Political Science and working for a law firm, she got involved in design/engineering and plastic prototyping.